Pacific International

 No analysis available

-I searched for pool references, especially salt water/saltwater/saline wording.
-The remarks do not mention a pool at all, so there is no public-remarks evidence for a salt pool.
+I looked for any pool references, especially terms like salt water pool, saltwater pool, or saline pool.
+There is no pool mentioned in the public remarks, so there is no evidence for a salt pool.

 No analysis available

-I looked for evidence that the laundry requires payment, such as coin-op, coin laundry, card access, or quarters.
-Nothing in the public remarks indicates paid laundry, so this cannot be confirmed.
+I looked for signs that the laundry is paid, such as coin laundry, coin-op, card access, or quarters.
+The public remarks mention laundry facilities but do not say they require payment.

-I searched for explicit wording such as laundry on each floor, every-floor laundry, or floor-by-floor laundry.
-The remarks only confirm shared laundry in the building, not that it is available on every floor.
+I searched for explicit wording like laundry on each floor, every-floor laundry, or floor-by-floor laundry.
+The remarks only confirm shared/community laundry in the building, not that it exists on every floor.

 Parking is supported by many listings across different agents, not just a single copy-paste remark.
 Several remarks explicitly state parking is available for rent or by waitlist, including phrases like 'monthly rental parking upon availability,' 'Parking is available in the building to rent,' and 'Parking can be rented from the association.'
 Even though many current MLS records show NONE in parking_features, the repeated remarks strongly confirm the building offers parking options.